wesovilabs/_wesovilabs.github.io/_posts/2016-09-13-Maru_application_with_exkorpion.md

 ## Shared it!

-You like this post,  feel free to shared with other colleagues on Twitter by clicking [here](http://twitter.com/share?text=Testing Maru application with exkorpion!&url=http://www.wesovilabs.com/elixir/2016/09/13/Maru_application_with_exkorpion/&hashtags=elixirlang&via=wesovilabs)
+You like this post,  feel free to [shared with other colleagues on Twitter](http://twitter.com/share?text=Great post about testing Maru applications with exkorpion!&url=http://www.wesovilabs.com/elixir/2016/09/13/Maru_application_with_exkorpion/&hashtags=elixirlang&via=wesovilabs)